 This study constructs a conceptual model to explain hotel consumers' infection precautionary behaviour by combining the BIS theory from behavioural psychology and the AIDUA model from consumer behaviour.
-It has theoretical value for developing BIS theory and AIDUA model development, and has contributed to the integration of the two fields.
-It also provides new research perspectives for scholars in the two fields.
+It has theoretical value for developing BIS theory and AIDUA new research perspectives for scholars in the two fields.
 In addition, this study explains the main factors that influence the health behaviour of hotel consumers.
 This research result helps to increase the attention paid by hotel managers, consumers and academic researchers in the hotel field to consumers' health, and provides new hotel health and safety management ideas.
 The study points out that although contactless service has been implicitly regarded as an effective measure to help hotels face future health crises, the accuracy of this view is still worth exploring.
 Because person-to-person contact is only one of the many transmission routes for pathogens, many transmission routes cannot be blocked by reducing interpersonal contact.
-Individual infection precautionary behaviours still play an important role in selfprotection.
+Individual infection precautionary behaviours still play an important role in self-protection.
 Over-promotion of the safety of contactless services will affect individuals' enthusiasm for taking such behaviours, ultimately leading to higher infection risks.
 Therefore, this study combined the research results to analyze how to effectively activate consumers' infection precautionary behaviour in hotels that adopt contactless services and put forward a series of practical suggestions.
 Finally, possible future research topics are conceived by proposing the limitations of this study.